-Solutions will only be accepted until 30th December!
+Solutions will only be accepted until 20th December!

 - 1. How does a buffer-overflow attack work?
 (Hint: What happens on the stack.) - 2.
 Why is it crucial for a buffer overflow attack that the stack grows from higher addresses to lower ones? - 3.
 If the attacker uses a buffer overflow attack in order to inject code, why can this code not contain any zero bytes? - 4.
 How does a stack canary help with preventing a buffer-overflow attack? - 5.
 Why does randomising the addresses from where programs are run help defending against buffer overflow attacks? - 6.
+What is a format string attack? - 7.
 Assume format string attacks allow you to read out the stack.
 What can you do with this information?
-(Hint: Consider what is stored in the stack.) - 7.
+(Hint: Consider what is stored in the stack.) - 8.
 Assume you can crash a program remotely.
-Why is this a problem? - 8.
+Why is this a problem? - 9.
 How can the choice of a programming language help with buffer overflow attacks?
-(Hint: Why are C-programs prone to such attacks, but not Java programs.) - 9.
-When filling the buffer that is attacked with a payload (starting a shell), what is the purpose of padding the string at the beginning with NOP-instructions.
+(Hint: Why are C-programs prone to such attacks, but not Java programs.) - 10.
+When filling the buffer that is attacked with a payload (starting a shell), what is the purpose of padding the string at the beginning with NOP-instructions. - 11.
+(Optional) This question is for you to provide regular feedback to me, for example what were the most interesting, least interesting, or confusing parts in this lecture?
+Please feel free to share any other questions or concerns.